 - National Association of Estate Agents

-Asset Skills is not a professional body but does represent employers in a number of sectors, including surveying, with a particular focus on addressing skills shortages.
+The Building Futures Group is not a professional body but does represent employers in a number of sectors, including planning, with a particular focus on addressing skills shortages.